 Signs of Labor

-If rather than water breaking, your dog produces a dark green or black discharge from the vulva, that's an emergency.
-It means the placenta has prematurely separated from the puppy.
+If instead of water breaking, if your dog produces a dark green or black discharge from the vulva, that's an emergency.
+This complication happens as the placenta prematurely separating from the puppy.
 If she's discharging blood either before the first puppy appears or in between deliveries, that's a literal red alert.
 You need to get your dog and any puppies she has delivered to a veterinary emergency hospital as soon as possible.
 Other problems in delivery include more than two hours in between puppy deliveries, or extreme pain on the part of the mother dog.